 An endowment is a fund that is kept in perpetuity from which only annual earnings may be spent for the specified purpose.
 The principal of the contribution is not spent.
 Donors may contribute to an existing endowed fund or may create and name a new endowment with a gift of $10,000.00 or more.

 Donors may wish to donate real estate or personal property such as furniture, works of art, books, collections, musical instruments, or even artifacts from Whitworth College.
-For information on the donation policy, contact Suzanne Hirsch, Executive Director or an MSA Foundation Board Member.
+For information on the donation policy, contact the Executive Director or an MSA Foundation Board Member.

 Companies, corporations, or individuals can support the Mississippi School of the Arts through the donation of goods or services.

 Numerous possibilities exist to honor an individual or relative by naming a space for them permanently.
 Naming options range from gardens, to individual classrooms, galleries, or entire buildings.
 The financial requirements for naming opportunities differ in relation to the value of the space in question.
-Please discuss your ideas with Suzanne Hirsch, Executive Director or a MSA Foundation Board Member.
+Please discuss your ideas with the Executive Director or an MSA Foundation Board Member.